-Gatorounds is a patient-centered rounding system that applies championship athletic principles to health care.
-We are applying the lessons learned by the University of Florida's premier football, basketball, and volleyball coaches to the care of our patients.
+Gatorounds is a patient-centered rounding system that applies championship athletic and symphony orchestra principles to health care.
+We are applying the lessons learned by the University of Florida's music school and premier football, basketball, and volleyball coaches to the care of our patients.

 Participation of bedside nurses, case manager, and pharmacist in work round management decisions.